 Troubleshooting VMware VVol datastores on Unity

 This section describes possible issues and workarounds, limitations, and things to be aware of when deploying VVol datastores on the storage system.
-For a detailed list of system limits, refer to the Simple Support Matrix on the support site.
+For a detailed list of system limits, refer to the Simple Support Matrix on EMC Online Support.
 For a complete list of all issues, refer to the Release Notes.